In the heavens, the Holy One has set a tent for the sun, which…like a strong man runs its course with joy.

 As the realities of climate change present an ever increasing urgency to our need to act faithfully in our energy consumption, many Presbyterians are exploring ways to support, purchase, and share renewable energy resources as an alternative to fossil fuel energy.
 From Presbyterian congregations drawing interest from the passers-by that notice solar panels on their rooftops, to a Presbyterian teen purchasing solar panels to charge his electric lawnmower (part of his carbon-neutral lawn-care service), the time is ripe to explore the options of solar energy as part of our Christian discipleship.

 Watch the webinar that showcases 5 dynamic Presbyterian congregations and the different ways they funded, promoted, and installed solar panels on their church buildings!

 - Energy Efficiency: Optimize your physical plant BEFORE considering solar.
 Decreasing energy demand means a smaller, less costly solar array.

 - Faith: God’s covenant extends to all creation and we are called to love our neighbors and care for “the least of these.”
 Discuss in your church how and if solar power may be a faithful response to God’s call?

-- Finances: Research options for your location, such as capital campaign/budget, state/presbytery or Presbyterian Investment and Loan Program Restoring Creation loans (new brochure introducing loan), leasing, crowdsourcing, renewable energy credits, or other.
+- Finances: Research options for your location, such as capital campaign/budget, state/presbytery or Presbyterian Investment and Loan Program Restoring Creation loans, leasing, crowdsourcing, renewable energy credits or other.

 - Hardware: Decide size of array (kWh, number of panels, percentage of energy demand covered); aesthetics (some churches want it hidden, some want to show it off!); who will install (a contractor or church volunteers).